 What Should I do Now?

-After being served a lawsuit, you must respond with an “answer.”
-You’ll need to contact an attorney as soon as possible so they can assist you in drafting an answer.
+First, you should contact an attorney as soon as possible.
+Your attorney will assist you in preparing a document called an Answer.
 The answer deadline is very important.
 Ignoring a summons and complaint is not the solution.
-Not answering a lawsuit can result in default judgment automatically being entered against you.
-Default judgment will likely result in a large court judgment against yourself or your company.
+A court may enter a default judgment against you if you do not answer the lawsuit.
+A default judgment will likely result in a large court judgment against yourself or your company.

 Being served with a summons and complaint can be nerve-racking.
 There are important deadlines to be aware of and doing nothing is not the answer.
-Murdock Law has litigated complex intellectual property disputes in the past, call us at 844-744-7529 if you have been served with a lawsuit and need help with what to do next.
+Murdock Law has assisted our clients with complex intellectual property disputes.
+If you have been served with a lawsuit, call us at 844-744-7529.